 Wednesday, 10 January 2024

-In spite of the style it is an interesting book.
-David and Maureen went to the police at first light, calling from a coin box, and the police raided Myra's house before she and Ian were due to leave for work in the morning.
+In spite of the style, it is an interesting book.
+David and Maureen went to the police at first light, calling from a coin box.
+Then the police raided Myra's house before she and Ian were due to leave for work in the morning.

 They found the dead body of Edward Evans, a young apprentice whom they had brought to their house the previous night and slaughtered.

-Myra and Ian had been a couple for a few years, they both worked as clerical workers in a small firm in Manchester.
-Myra's younger sister Maureen became pregnant by David Smith and they got married and became close to the other couple.
+Myra and Ian had been a couple for a few years.
+He was a clerk and she was a typist in a small firm in Manchester.
+Myra's younger sister Maureen became pregnant by David Smith.
+The couple got married and soon became good friends with Myra and Ian.
 But their baby, Angela Dawn, died at 6 months of a cot death.

-Ian's first kill was Pauline Reade a young neighbour who knew David Smith and the Hindleys.
+Ian's first kill was Pauline Reade, a young neighbour who knew David Smith and the Hindleys.
 She was on her way to a dance, and he and Myra concealed the murder.
 He went on to kill 3 young children, and the bodies were buried on the moors.
-Then they killed the 17 year old Edward Evans, inside their house and in David Smith's presence... and he was terrified but played along and helped clean up the mess.
-But as soon as he could escape, he and Maureen called the police.
+Then they killed the 17 year old Edward Evans, inside their house and in David Smith's presence...
+He was terrified but played along and helped clean up the mess.
+Williams' book ended with the imprisonment of Brady and Hindley and the birth of a son to David and Maureen.

 Later books on the Moors murders have followed Ian and Myra's lives in Prison and their eventual deaths in captivity.

 David Smith and Maureen had 3 sons, but their marriage was under tremendous strain.
 Maureen had been very close to her sister, and she had ambivalent feelings about having turned her in to the police.
-David found it hard to get a job and wound up in prison for a time.
+David found it hard to get a job.
+Many people believed that he had been involved in the killings.
+He got in a fight with someone in a pub, then wound up in prison for a time.
 Maureen could not cope and the children were taken into care and she and David divorced.
-He came out of prison and took on looking after his sons, and he fell in love with a young girl whom he later married.
+He came out of prison and took on looking after his sons.
+He fell in love with a young girl whom he later married.
 He and his wife moved to Ireland where they found some peace.
-Sadly Maureen, who remarried, died of a brain haemorraghe in her 30s.
+Sadly Maureen, who remarried, died of a brain haemorrhage when only in her 30's.

 Subscribe to: